-Somatic symptom disorder; Somatic symptom and related disorders; Hypochondriasis
+Somatic symptom and related disorders; Hypochondriasis

-Illness anxiety disorder is a preoccupation that physical symptoms are signs of a serious illness, even when there is no medical evidence to support the presence of an illness.
+Illness anxiety disorder (IAD) is a preoccupation that physical symptoms are signs of a serious illness, even when there is no medical evidence to support the presence of an illness.

-People with illness anxiety disorder (IAD) are overly focused on, and always thinking about, their physical health.
+People with IAD are overly focused on, and always thinking about, their physical health.
 They have an unrealistic fear of having or developing a serious disease.
 This disorder occurs equally in men and women.

 The way people with IAD think about their physical symptoms can make them more likely to have this condition.
 As they focus on and worry about physical sensations, a cycle of symptoms and worry begins, which can be hard to stop.

 It is important to realize that people with IAD do not purposely create these symptoms.
-They are unable to control the symptoms.
+They aren't able to control the symptoms.

 People who have a history of physical or sexual abuse are more likely to have IAD.
-But this does not mean that every person with IAD has a history of abuse.
+But this doesn't mean that everyone with IAD has a history of abuse.

-People with IAD are unable to control their fears and worries.
+People with IAD can't control their fears and worries.
 They often believe any symptom or sensation is a sign of a serious illness.

 They seek out reassurance from family, friends, or health care providers on a regular basis.
 They feel better for a short time and then begin to worry about the same symptoms or new symptoms.